Three takes on Obamacare’s discrimination against men

 “There are at least 7 new agencies and departments devoted solely to women while there is not one office for men or male specific ailments.”
-This despite the fact that men have a shorter life span and die sooner of the 12 leading causes of death.
+This is despite the fact that men have a shorter life span and die sooner of the 13 leading causes of death.
 The group hurt most by this, ironically, is black men.
 Generally, they die soonest and have the worst health in the country — and they helped elect Obama on the mistaken belief he’d help them.

-President Obama wants to spread the health around — but only to women.
-Improving the health only of the healthier, longer-living group — women — is like improving the wages only of the higher-earning group — men.
+President Obama wants to spread the health around — but mostly to women.
+Improving the health mostly of the healthier, longer-living group — women — is like improving the wages mostly of the higher-earning group — men.
 What would women say about the latter?
-The same thing men should say about the former. -Male Matters
+The exact same thing men should say about the former. -Male Matters

 December 14, 2010

 Speaker of the House Nancy Pelosi famously told the American people that Congress needed “to pass the [Patient Protection and Affordable Care Act] so that you can find out what is in it,” and with each passing day Americans are learning more and more about what their government has planned for them.